Brady, Patriots beat Rodgers, Packers 31-17

 Team owner John Henry, manager Alex Cora and several players including World Series MVP Steve Pearce, J.D.
 Martinez and Brock Holt stood atop a duck boat hosting their championship trophy as they were driven onto the field before kickoff.

-Cora greeted Patriots team owner Robert Kraft and others, and also took a photo with Brady.
+Cora greeted Patriots team owner Robert Kraft and others, and also took a selfie with Brady .

 UP NEXT